Top 10 Maldives Travel Mistakes to Avoid Before Planning Your Dream Trip

 A person kitesurfing in the turquoise crystal-clear waters of a Maldives resort with overwater bungalows in the background.

-The Maldives is not a destination where you can simply decide activities on arrival.
+Maldives is not a place where one can make up his mind about what to do on arrival.

 Why Advance Planning Matters